moco231/autorecon-by-moco2/README.md

-!!! this script uses sublist3r for the actual domain recon proccess... make sure you have it installed first. !!! this is my first repository here :)
+!!! this script uses sublist3r, amaas, and assetfinder for the actual domain recon proccess... make sure you have it installed first. !!! this is my first repository here :)